Tertiush/ParadoxIP150v2/README.md

   * Payload (example): State Machine 4, Listening for events...
   * Payload (example): Output: Forcing PGM 1 to state: On

+### 3rd Party Connections
+This script will listen for 3rd party IP connections and if detected will disconnect for a period configured in the config.ini file.
+After the period has lapsed, the script will attempt to reconnect.
+This is useful if you still want to use web/smartphone apps.
+Note that it takes about 20 seconds to disconnect after which you can try to connect to the alarm again.

 ## Running as a service / daemon